 Imperatives in a utilitarian framework.
-The other main form of moral argument is imperatives, and the main question we investigate is how their effectiveness compares to that of narratives.
-This leads us to expand the model's "influence" channel, but focusing now on communication in a single principal-agent or sender-receiver dyad.
+To investigate how the effectiveness of moral imperatives compares to that of narratives, Section 4 therefore expand the model's "influence" channel, but focusing now on communication in a single principal-agent or sender-receiver dyad.
 The principal cares for the welfare of society at large and/or that of the agent, and she can issue either a narrative or an imperative.
 As before, narratives are signals, or messages interpreted as such, about the social or long-run impact of the agent's choices.
 In contrast, an imperative is a command to act in a certain way, without looking into consequences for reasons.